ermawqa/DeepResearchAIAgent/README.md

 A truly “deep research” agent goes beyond surface-level summarization.
 While a simple agent might just retrieve top links and summarize them, a deep research agent:

-- **Understands context**, not just keywords
+- Understands context, not just keywords
-- **Connects multiple sources** to identify underlying patterns, contradictions, or trends
+- Connects multiple sources to identify underlying patterns, contradictions, or trends
-- Can **generate structured insights**, not just rephrased content
+- Can generate structured insights, not just rephrased content
-- Has some form of **memory or multi-step reasoning**, allowing it to refine its responses based on previous queries or subtasks
+- Has some form of memory or multi-step reasoning, allowing it to refine its responses based on previous queries or subtasks

-In short, a deep research agent behaves more like a **junior researcher** than a search tool.
+In short, a deep research agent behaves more like a junior researcher than a search tool.

 ### **2. If you were to evaluate a research agent like this, how would you approach measuring its quality and effectiveness?**

-I’d use a mix of **quantitative and qualitative metrics**:
+I’d use a mix of quantitative and qualitative metrics:

-- **Relevance**: Does the answer directly address the question?
+- Relevance: Does the answer directly address the question?
-- **Depth**: Does it go beyond obvious facts?
+- Depth: Does it go beyond obvious facts?
 Are multiple perspectives included?
-- **Coherence**: Is the information well-structured and logically organized?
+- Coherence: Is the information well-structured and logically organized?
-- **Novelty**: Did the agent surface insights or relationships I didn’t expect?
+- Novelty: Did the agent surface insights or relationships I didn’t expect?
-- **Trustworthiness**: Does it cite or imply reliable sources?
+- Trustworthiness: Does it cite or imply reliable sources?

-Optionally, I’d also look at **user satisfaction** and **repeat usage** as longer-term indicators.

 ### **3. Describe a scenario where your agent would likely fail or struggle.**